MicroserviceWorkshop/TheWolf/docker/README.md

 ## Installation on Ubuntu

-- Use the described installation procedure on the docker web site with the 3rd party repository to get the latest docker version
+- Use the described installation procedure on the docker web site with the 3rd party repository to get the latest docker version: [docker maintained package installation](https://docs.docker.com/installation/ubuntulinux/#docker-maintained-package-installation)
 - Add your user to the **docker** group so that you don't need to sudo everytime:
 > usrmod -a -G docker username